wpmetabox/docsv2/docs/tutorials/reorder-posts-manually.md

 ## Preparation

-Arranging posts in a custom order when using custom fields allows you to set any post first without criteria.
-However, if you want to display posts according to advanced conditions, you can refer to [this series](https://metabox.io/series/specific-criteria/).

-In this practice, we need some Meta Box extensions to have some advanced features:

-* [Meta Box core plugin](https://wordpress.org/plugins/meta-box/) to have a framework to create custom fields.
-You can download it directly from wordpress.org.
+To get started, we need the **Meta Box** to have the framework for creating custom fields.
+It’s free, so you can download it directly from [wordpress.org](https://wordpress.org/plugins/meta-box/).

+Also, we’ll use some of Meta Box’s extensions:

+* [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have a UI on the back end to create custom fields easily.

-* [MB Admin Columns](https://metabox.io/plugins/mb-admin-columns/): to manage the posts and view the order more easily in the WordPress admin dashboard.
+* [Meta Admin Columns](https://metabox.io/plugins/mb-admin-columns/): to manage the posts and view the order more easily in the WordPress admin.
-* [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have a UI on the back end to visually create a custom field for the order.

-You can install them individually or use **Meta Box AIO**.

 ## 1. Creating custom fields